 Confusion Is Common

-There are too many income-driven repayment plans, making it harder for borrowers to choose which plan is best for them.
+Too many income-driven repayment plans make it harder for borrowers to choose which plan is best for them.

-There are many details that differ among income-driven repayment plans.
-PAYE provides the lowest monthly payment, but eligibility is limited to borrowers with loans disbursed since October 1, 2011.
+Many details differ among income-driven repayment plans.
+PAYE often provides the lowest monthly payment, but eligibility is limited to borrowers with loans disbursed since October 1, 2011.

-For other borrowers, either IBR or REPAYE will offer the lowest cost, but which is best depends on borrower specifics, such as whether the borrower is married or will eventually get married, whether the borrower’s income will increase, and whether the borrower has any federal loans from graduate school.
+For other borrowers, either SAVE or IBR will offer the lowest cost, but which is best depends on borrower specifics, such as whether the borrower is married or will eventually get married, whether the borrower’s income will increase, and whether the borrower has any federal loans from graduate school.

 Married Borrows Could See Their Payments Increase

 Some of the income-driven repayment plans suffer from a marriage penalty.
-If the borrower gets married and their spouse has a job, the monthly loan payment may increase.
+The monthly loan payment may increase if the borrower gets married and their spouse has a job.

 If you file a joint return, the loan payment is based on the combined income of you and your spouse.

-With ICR, IBR and PAYE, the loan payment is based on just the borrower’s income if the borrower files federal income tax returns as married filing separately.
+With all repayment plans, the loan payment is based on just the borrower’s income if the borrower files federal income tax returns as married filing separately.
 However, filing a separate tax return causes the borrower to miss out on certain federal income tax deductions and tax credits, such as the Student Loan Interest Deduction, American Opportunity Tax Credit (AOTC), the Lifetime Learning Tax Credit (LLTC), the Tuition and Fees Deduction, the Education Bond Program and various child and adoption tax credits.

 See also: Whose Income Counts for Income-Driven Repayment Plans?